 - The median number of days spent out of work after a workplace injury nearly doubles for workers who are aged 65 or older.

-You also need to know that you may be able to recover for your New Jersey construction accident injuries.
+You also need to know that you may be able to recover for your New York or New Jersey construction accident injuries.

-Call a New Jersey Construction Accident Lawyer Today to Learn More
+Call a Construction Accident Lawyer Today to Learn More

-If you've been hurt, or if a loved one has been killed, on a New Jersey construction site, then it is important to protect your legal rights and possible recovery.
-For more information on how to do that, please call an experienced New Jersey construction lawyer today at 1-800-362-9329 and please read our FREE informational pamphlet, Hurt in a Construction Accident?
+If you've been hurt, or if a loved one has been killed, on a New York or New Jersey construction site, then it is important to protect your legal rights and possible recovery.
+For more information on how to do that, please call an experienced construction accident lawyer today at 212-465-8840 and please read our FREE informational pamphlet, Hurt in a Construction Accident?
 You're Not Alone.